kirtanmodi/auth-demo-a/README.md

 ### How It Works

 1. **Infrastructure Stack** - Defines resources and exports parameters
+2. **Session Manager Stack** - Depends on Infrastructure stack, adds security group rules to resources in the Infrastructure stack
-2. **Functions Stack** - References these parameters and uses them to set environment variables
+3. **Functions Stack** - References these parameters and uses them to set environment variables
-3. **serverless-export-env** - Generates a `.env` file containing all environment variables
+4. **serverless-export-env** - Generates a `.env` file containing all environment variables

 ### Database Connection